Relatively permanent change in behavior or behavior potential that results from experience.

-Ivan Pavlov was Russian physiologist who discovered classical conditioning while studying dogs saliva in 1927.
-He found that he didn’t have to put food in the dogs’ mouths’ after a while to get the dogs salivating.
-So he knew that
+Discovered classical conditioning while studying dogs saliva in 1927.
+Found he didn’t have to put food in dogs mouth after while to get saliva.

 Something + Food = Salivation

-No food is needed to elicit salivation.
-Ringing bell gives desired response.
+CS alone elicits salivation.
+(No food is needed to elicit salivation.
+Ringing bell gives desired response.)

-A reflex arc is a behavior that is unlearned and not complex.
-(Feeling something hot and you pull your arms back.
+A behavior that is unlearned and not complex.
+(Feeling something hot.)

-Classical conditioning involves the temporal relationship between two stimuli and simple reflexive response.
-The response does not have an effect on the outcome.
+The response does not have an effect on the outcome

 Classical Conditioning Paradigm